OldZack/CS611_Legends_of_Valor/out/production/CS611_Legends of Valor/readme.txt

 Spirit:             Sub-class of Monster, representing Spirits
 Monster:            Sub-class of character representing all the characteristics of monsters
 Character:          Base class representing all heroes and monsters, which makes sure each character has a name, level and hp
-Hero_Team:          Class representing a group of heroes controlled by a single player
+HeroTeam:          Class representing a group of heroes controlled by a single player
-Monster_Team:       Class representing a group of monsters controlled by the computer
+MonsterTeam:       Class representing a group of monsters controlled by the computer

 Bush_Cell:          Class representing a bush cell
 Cave_Cell:          Class representing a cave cell